Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Vancouver’s Cypress Mountain Ski Pass Specials for 2023/24

 Cypress Regular Silver & Gold Passes

-In addition to the limited-time sale of Silver eXtra Passes in mid-February, Cypress also offers regular Silver Passes as well as discounted Gold and Cross-Country Ski Passes at around the same time.
+In addition to the limited-time sale of Silver eXtra Passes, Cypress also offers regular Silver Passes as well as Gold and Cross-Country Ski Passes at around the same time.

 Regular Silver Passes

 The regular Silver Pass is similar to Cypress Mountain’s Silver eXtra Pass but with fewer extra benefits and more restrictions.
-Except for in the case of children’s passes, however, they also cost less (at least when they first go on sale and before the prices go up).
+Except for in the case of children’s passes, however, they also cost less.

-In the spring of 2022 the regular Silver Pass didn’t include the bonus of being able to ski for the remainder of the current spring season.
-You could if you paid $199 extra for a Beach Pass, or you could pay just $89 extra for unlimited cross-country skiing, tubing and snowshoeing at Cypress.
+The regular Silver Pass didn’t include the bonus of being able to ski for the remainder of the 2023/24 spring season.
+You could though pay just $75 extra for unlimited cross-country skiing, tubing and snowshoeing at Cypress.

 A significant drawback of the regular Silver Pass, when compared to the Silver eXtra Pass, is the additional blackout period of every weekend in January and February.